How to save email into Evernote

 Tap the 3-dots button in the upper right, select Settings > Account Info, then scroll down until you see your Evernote email address.

-Click on your profile photo, the select Settings.
+Older version of Evernote Web: Click on your profile photo, then select Settings.
 Your email address is in the 'Email Notes to' section.

 Once you've located your Evernote email address, save it as a contact in your email address book with a name that is easy to remember, such as "Evernote Upload".